Emulator Issues #11495

 That said, there is a high likelihood that this is EFB scaling related.
 That should be the first thing to check.

-#2 Updated by Rupeeclock 29 days ago
+#2 Updated by Rupeeclock over 1 year ago

 Thanks, I've also just logged the following issue which is a device specific crash for Intel HD 615 graphics running Direct3D 11 in the same conditions.